Blog header image: Product Marketing vs. Product Management Guide article.

 While there are specific skill sets needed for specialized product management roles, all product managers must have domain expertise, business acumen, operational ability, and leadership qualities.
 Let’s look at the characteristics of more specialized product management roles as well.

-• Product owner.
-This role works directly with a team of developers, designers, and testers, acting as the voice of the customer during the development process.
+- Product owner: This role works directly with a team of developers, designers, and testers, acting as the voice of the customer during the development process.
 They tend to focus more on tactics rather than strategy.

-• Technical product manager.
-These product managers possess the technical know-how to guide the creation of product areas, such as back-end services and APIs.
-They often work hand in hand with engineering and development teams to ensure features and functionality work as desired to meet customers’ needs.
+- Technical product manager: These product managers possess the technical know-how to guide the creation of product areas, such as back-end services and APIs.
+They often work hand-in-hand with engineering and development teams to ensure features and functionality work as desired to meet customers’ needs.

 What's the difference between product marketing and product management?

-The main difference between these roles is that product managers are responsible for creating a product while marketing is responsible for bringing it to market.
-But both roles research market needs, develop plans, collaborate with multiple departments, and deliver on the product vision.
+Both roles research market needs, develop plans, collaborate with multiple departments, and deliver on the product vision.
 They even use some of the same tools, such as personas, stories, and journey maps.
 So where do the differences lie?
-Well, it’s mostly in their areas of focus.
+Mostly in their areas of focus.

 A product marketing manager understands the market and uses that information to bring the product to life and sell it.
 This product positioning sets the foundation for all marketing communications.
 Product marketers shape the company’s understanding of and approach to marketing a product by gathering market intelligence on trends, the competition, and the customer.
 They then use this information to develop and execute marketing programs.